The best Logitech gaming mouse 2024

 (Image credit: Future)

-We've had our paws wrapped around a massive selection of Logitech's catalog, trialling each pointer across weeks of testing.
+We're constantly testing new Logitech mice against this standout performer (and the G Pro Superlight in more competitive settings).
 We put all these rodents through their paces, pushing them to their limits in high-energy first person shooter environments while also stress-testing programming and ergonomics in slower simulation and action adventure scenarios.
 Not only that, but while we test we're also living with each device, using it for everyday work and travel, to make sure it really is the best Logitech gaming mouse all-round.
+You'll find all the latest prices below, but keep an eye out for Black Friday gaming deals at the end of the month as well.

 The Quick List